 Report by Dmitry Medvedev, Gazprom’s Board of Directors’ Chairman on the upcoming liberalization of Gazprom’s share market

-Prior to addressing the topical matters, let me touch upon the upcoming liberalization of Gazprom’s share market and
+Prior to addressing the topical matters, let me touch upon the upcoming liberalization of Gazprom’s share market and related aspects.

 On 16 June 2005, Gazprom’s Board of Directors unanimously endorsed the sale of its subsidiaries-held 10.74% stake to the state-owned Rosneftegaz company.

 I’d like to make an official statement and inform you that all the deals have so far been closed and all the legal documents have come into force.

 As it has been announced earlier, the state-owned controlling stake in Gazprom opens way to lifting all the restrictions on the corporate stock trading.

 The liberalization process is expected to be completed by this year’s end.